STD Incubation Period

 When can I have unprotected sex after chlamydia treatment?

 What happens when you had sex 3 days after chlamydia treatment?
-You’ll be more likely to spread it as the virus is not completely out of your body yet.
+You’ll be more likely to spread it as the bacteria is not completely out of your body yet.
 You should not have sex again until the treatment is completely done as advised by your healthcare physician or the medical provider who wrote the prescription.
 This is usually 7 days, but may last longer.

 How long for STD to show up?